Sitecore/developer-portal/README.md

 ---

-To enable Sitecore Personalize to capture events the following environment variables are required:
+To enable Sitecore CDP/Personalize to capture events the following environment variables are required:

 ```
 NEXT_PUBLIC_SITECORE_CDP_CLIENT_KEY=